Arthur Abraham

-Avetik Abrahamyan (Ավետիք Գրիգորի Աբրահամյան; born 20 February 1980), best known as Arthur Abraham, is an Armenian-German former professional boxer who competed from 2003 to 2018.
-He held multiple world championships in two weight classes, including the IBF middleweight title from 2005 to 2009, and the WBO super-middleweight title twice between 2012 and 2016.
+Avetik Grigori Abrahamyan (Ավետիք Գրիգորի Աբրահամյան; born 20 February 1980), best known as Arthur Abraham, is an Armenian-born German former professional boxer who competed from 2003 to 2018.
+He held multiple world championships in two weight classes, including the International Boxing Federation (IBF) middleweight title from 2005 to 2009, and the World Boxing Organization (WBO) super-middleweight title twice between 2012 and 2016.

 Early life

 Avetik Abrahamyan was born in Yerevan, Soviet Armenia on 20 February 1980 to parents Grigor and Sylvia Abrahamyan.
 He moved to Germany with his parents and brothers in 1995 at the age of 15.
 As a teenager, Abraham showed an interest in cycling and eventually became the North Bavarian and Franconian Youth Champion.
 However, after watching an exciting Mike Tyson fight, Arthur was inspired to become a boxing star too.
 In 1999, Arthur and his brothers returned to Armenia for military service.
 After 2002, all the brothers had finished their military service and returned to Germany in 2003.